paulo-techie/The-Next-Web/README.md

 ###  Prerequisites
-  - Have any browser that upports HTML5 and CSS#
+  - Have any browser that supports HTML5 and CSS#
 ### Install
   - With the browser set, you do not need to install any other thing
   - Clone the files to your local drive.